raindrum/citeurl/README.md

 - the U.S. Constitution and all state constitutions
 - the codified laws for every state and territory except Arkansas, Georgia, Guam, and Puerto Rico.

-try CiteURLYou can also add more sources of law by [writing your own citation templates](https://raindrum.github.io/citeurl/template-yamls/) in YAML format.
+You can also add more sources of law by [writing your own citation templates](https://raindrum.github.io/citeurl/template-yamls/) in YAML format.

 ## Installation